AliN11/Routerion/README.md

 });

 $route -> run();
 ```

 ### Controllers

 Controller files are located in `Controllers` directory.
-Edit `config.php` file if you have different controllers directory.
+Edit `config.php` constants if you have different controllers directory or namespace.

 ## License